orsenthil/senthil.learntosolveit.com-deploy/posts/2007/02/27/karate-in-the-morning.md

 did not go well with me.
 Especially the oily parotha and ghee roast.
 My dad feels it could be pasta I had in the afternoon also which did not go well.

-At the karate class in the morning, was fighting non-digestion and inflexiblity with the body and stomach.
+At the {{% wikipedia article="Karate" %}} class in the morning, was fighting non-digestion and inflexiblity with the body and stomach.
 Constantly thinking to give up and go home.
 But carried on, held and streched with great difficultly till the end.
 Felt good at last that I did not give up.
 Got to be more careful with the food now.

-I have put on a lot of weight due to irregular practise of karate after shifting my home from Jeevan Bhima Nagar to C.V.
-Raman nagar.
+I have put on a lot of weight due to irregular practise of karate after shifting my home from Jeevan Bhima Nagar to {{% wikipedia article="CV Raman Nagar" %}}.
 When at Jeevan Bhima Nagar, I used to run daily to New Horizon School in the morning and on alternate days practise karate.
 But distance from C.V.Raman nagar to New Horizon School at 100ft road is bit too far for running.
 Once I tried, just walked, but ended up